SimBoex/Modelling_images/Teeth-Segmentation/README.md

 I want to review some concepts for semantic segmentation.
 I addressed the imbalanced dataset using the binary focal loss.

-Obviously, I had some problems with my current computing power, I used github pro for improving this aspect.
+Obviously, I had some problems with my current computing power, I used colab pro for improving this aspect.

 Next steps:
 - [here](https://blog.cardiogr.am/4-ways-to-debug-your-deep-neural-network-e5edb14a12d7),